cewing/training.python_web/source/presentations/session05.rst

 .. class:: incremental

-These *placeholders* can also include *converters* that will ensure the incoming argument is of the correct type.
+And *converters* ensure the incoming argument is of the correct type.

 .. code-block:: python
     :class: incremental small